Discover more from Productive Flourishing

 In any event, I'd risk having a trigger placeholder on whatever view you're looking at, rather than leaving it off and hoping that you remember to account for them.

-[I’m adding more here that I didn’t in email because she had greater familiarity with the system.]
+I'm adding more here that I didn't in the original email because she had greater familiarity with the system.

-In her case, the project in question clearly fit with a broader strategic goal related to public speaking, so it’s not like she was wasting time working on something that didn’t matter.
-The problem is that it is but one of many projects that require some energy through the course of the month.
+In her case, the project in question clearly fit with a broader strategic goal related to public speaking, so it's not like she was wasting time working on something that didn't matter.
+The problem is that sometimes a project is but one of many projects that require some energy through the course of the month.

 My suggestion to have a placeholder for these types of projects and actions is based on the block-based approach to planning that's baked into the system.
 If we take our limited capacity seriously, we know that there's only so much we can do, and when there are a lot of loose projects, allocating some of the blocks we have available at the monthly level is the best way to make sure we can see that we don't have that free space.